How to write a findings chapter: Help writing findings

 How much data should I put in my findings chapter?

-There is no simple answer to this when you write a findings chapter.
+There is no simple answer to this.
 I have known PhD researchers use really quite a lot of data (perhaps as much as 30% of the total word count) and have been passed first time.
 But I also know of cases where the examiner feels that the place for the data is in the appendices and would prefer to see only 10%-15% of the total wordcount as data.
 If your supervisor or examiner favours quantitative research they are likely to want to see your data in the appendices as this is what quantitative research normally looks like.
 A qualitative or mixed methods supervisor/ examiner is more likely to be relaxed about seeing actual data in the chapter itself.
 I guess my best advice must be to take a middle road and stick at 20% data.

 Well this is an easier question to answer.
 If you are writing a separate discussion/ evaluation chapter then your findings chapter will present the findings only.
 In a 15000 words dissertation with 5 chapters you are likely to combine findings and discussion into one chapter of between 3000 to 5000 words.
 For an 80,000 word thesis you may have 25,000 words spilt into two or three chapters and then an evaluation/ discussion chapter.